Variation 5: dark-orange, black pmw, type 2 box

 The first casting of the Benbros Ferguson (type 1) was originally designed to incorporate steering but it was never fitted.
 The tractor was painted yellow with silver trim and there was a separate unpainted three-spoke steering wheel.
 The separate driver was usually dark green with brown hat & boots.

 On each side of the grille at the front, the body had straight sides to provide space for the turning front wheels but as these were not fitted, special wheels with inner flanges or bosses were needed and these had smooth rims without treads.
 The rear wheels, which did have treads, fitted onto representations of the real tractor's heavy axle which were cast with the body.

 Before long Benbros changed the steering wheel to a solid one and incorporated it into the casting.
 This (type 2) Tractor continued to be coloured yellow with silver trim on the grille and the top of the cast steering wheel.
 All four wheels of the model were unpainted.

 Benbros then changed the casting again to produce the type 3 tractor adding front flanges to each side of the body so that conventional front wheels could be used.
 In fact Benbros re-designed both front and rear wheels at this stage with new castings of a less-thick design incorporating treads on both sizes.

-With the type 3 tractor a new orange colour was introduced, and the new style wheels were painted black or occaisionally red.
+With the type 3 tractor a new dark-orange colour was introduced, and the new style wheels were painted black or occaisionally red.
 Next, a yellow tractor and a metallic green one were issued with red wheels, followed by a paler orange variation with blue wheels.
 Silver trim continued to be applied to engine parts, the front grille, and sometimes the steering wheel, but the application of trim was not consistant and models without it are known.